lmalvis/casual-markdown-cv/resume.md

 ### M.S.
 Life-Span Developmental Psychology | West Virginia University, WV
 **May 2016**
-Thesis: *Helping others vs. fixing the system: Distinguishing facets of adolescents’ civic reasoning*
+Thesis: *Helping others vs. fixing the system: Distinguishing facets of adolescentsâ€™ civic reasoning*

 ### B.A.
 Psychology | The University of Alabama, AL
 **May 2014**